-A further application of approximately \pounds 2.8m will be submitted at the end of June 2016 and \pounds 2.7m approved.
-The College has applied and will receive funding of \pounds 5.2m by 2017; all this funding is linked to the new campus.
-The Foundation therefore will still hold a balance of \pounds 7.9m subject to further applications for funding.
+A further application of approximately £2.8m was submitted at the end of June 2016 and £2.7m approved.
+The College has applied and will receive funding of £5.2m by 2017; all this funding is linked to the new campus.
+The Foundation therefore will still hold a balance of £7.9m subject to further applications for funding.